Dates and Times of Event

 Each year the festival operates in different areas along Toronto’s waterfront.
-2019’s event will span from HTO Park West in the West to Harbour Square Park in the East.
+2019’s event will span from Harbour Square Park to Sherbourne Common.
 Below are the exact addresses of each event location.
-Ship locations to be announced closer to the festival.
+Ship locations can be found on each individual ship page.

 Harbour Square Park: 25 Queens Quay West